MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 1. In the **days** list, select the frequency that you want the job to run at.
 1. If you want to receive a notification email, select the **Send an email to me (\<*your email address*\>) when this job is finished** checkbox.
 1. Select **Next**.
-1. On the **Review and Submit Bulk Deletion Details** page, review the bulk-delete job, and then select **Submit** to create the recurring job.
+1. On the **Review and Submit Bulk Deletion Details** page, review the bulk-delete job.
+1. Select **Submit** to create the recurring job.